-Ice Safety Rescue Technician Level 2 (ISRT2)
+Ice Safety Rescue Level 2 (ISR2)

 Learn about the formation of static and flat ice and how to assess the risks and hazards.
-You’ll also learn about traveling on the ice and what to do if you or someone else has fallen through.
+You’ll also learn about traveling on ice and what to do if you or someone else has fallen through.

-This industry-standard operations-level course is designed for first responders, resource workers, biologists, surveyors, First Nations, and others operating near ice environments on lakes and slow-moving rivers in the winter and early spring - including recreational ice fisherpersons, skiers, and sledders.
+This industry-standard operations-level course is designed for first responders, resource workers, biologists, surveyors, First Nations, and others operating near ice environments on lakes and very slow-moving rivers in the winter and early spring - including recreational ice fisherpersons, skiers, and sledders.
 We present the most current information on preparation, hazard assessment, risk mitigation, self-rescue, partner rescue, and safety management.
 Participants learn about the different types of ice, how ice forms, and how to assess its integrity throughout the season.

 During the practical course components, participants will be suited up and literally immersed in the water and ice environment – practicing self-rescue and partner rescue, as well as learning safe approaches to carrying out their job requirements.
 For a more detailed list of learning outcomes, visit Rescue Canada .